Quickly exit this site by pressing the Escape key Leave this site

 In May 2022 the national Police Race Action Plan was launched, developed jointly by the National Police Chief’s Council (NPCC) and the College of Policing.
 The plan sets out changes across policing to improve outcomes for Black people who work within or interact with policing.

-The national plan has allowed us to develop our interim localised Thames Valley Police Race Action Plan.
+The national plan has allowed us to develop our localised Thames Valley Police Race Action Plan.

 Why are we developing our TVP Race Action Plan?